jhkeller171/Proteus-Penetration-Testing-Tool/README.md

 To save an ID to emulator memory: "hf iclass esave"
 To save an ID to a .bin file: "hf iclass dump"
 To load an ID to emulator memory: "hf iclass eload -f {file}"
+To use the PPTT to simulate an ID: "hf iclass sim"
-To write an ID from emulator memory to ID: "hf iclass restore --first 6 --last 18 --ki 0"
+To write an ID from emulator memory to ID: "hf iclass restore -f {file} --first 6 --last 18 --ki 0"